marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The MeP target has a number of addressing modes and busses.
-The :gcc-attr:`near` space spans the standard memory space's first 16 megabytes (24 bits).
-The :gcc-attr:`far` space spans the entire 32-bit memory space.
+The :var-attr:`near` space spans the standard memory space's first 16 megabytes (24 bits).
+The :var-attr:`far` space spans the entire 32-bit memory space.
-The :gcc-attr:`based` space is a 128-byte region in the memory space that is addressed relative to the ``$tp`` register.
-The :gcc-attr:`tiny` space is a 65536-byte region relative to the ``$gp`` register.
-In addition to these memory regions, the MeP target has a separate 16-bit control bus which is specified with :gcc-attr:`cb` attributes.
+The :var-attr:`based` space is a 128-byte region in the memory space that is addressed relative to the ``$tp`` register.
+The :var-attr:`tiny` space is a 65536-byte region relative to the ``$gp`` register.
+In addition to these memory regions, the MeP target has a separate 16-bit control bus which is specified with :var-attr:`cb` attributes.

 .. index:: based variable attribute, MeP

-.. gcc-attr:: based
+.. mep-var-attr:: based

-  Any variable with the :gcc-attr:`based` attribute is assigned to the ``.based`` section, and is accessed with relative to the ``$tp`` register.
+  Any variable with the :var-attr:`based` attribute is assigned to the ``.based`` section, and is accessed with relative to the ``$tp`` register.

 .. index:: tiny variable attribute, MeP

-.. gcc-attr:: tiny
+.. mep-var-attr:: tiny

-  Likewise, the :gcc-attr:`tiny` attribute assigned variables to the ``.tiny`` section, relative to the ``$gp`` register.
+  Likewise, the :var-attr:`tiny` attribute assigned variables to the ``.tiny`` section, relative to the ``$gp`` register.

 .. index:: near variable attribute, MeP

-.. gcc-attr:: near
+.. var-attr:: near

-  Variables with the :gcc-attr:`near` attribute are assumed to have addresses that fit in a 24-bit addressing mode.
+  Variables with the :var-attr:`near` attribute are assumed to have addresses that fit in a 24-bit addressing mode.
 This is the default for large variables (``-mtiny=4`` is the default) but this attribute can override ``-mtiny=`` for small variables, or override ``-ml``.

 .. index:: far variable attribute, MeP

-.. gcc-attr:: far
+.. mep-var-attr:: far

-  Variables with the :gcc-attr:`far` attribute are addressed using a full 32-bit address.
+  Variables with the :var-attr:`far` attribute are addressed using a full 32-bit address.
 Since this covers the entire memory space, this allows modules to make no assumptions about where variables might be stored.

-.. gcc-attr:: io, io (addr)
+.. mep-var-attr:: io, io (addr)

-  Variables with the :gcc-attr:`io` attribute are used to address memory-mapped peripherals.
+  Variables with the :var-attr:`io` attribute are used to address memory-mapped peripherals.
 If an address is specified, the variable is assigned that address, else it is not assigned an address (it is assumed some other module assigns an address).
 Example: